harrycresswell/harry/content/writing/artboards.md

 In most cases the design process tends to involve a few more people than just one designer.

-So the question is; **does the rest of our team also understand what's going on in our Sketch file?**
+So the question is; **does the rest of your team understand what's going on in the Sketch file?**

 Ok, I doubt all team members will need access to our Sketch files, but they will have to see them at some point.
 Without a naming system, the problems will start to show when you start using a prototyping tool like Invison.
 Unless your working on a side project, your team, your client or whoever will need to feedback on your designs.
 Sure they can comment on Invision, but all too often you'll find you need a simple way to verbally discuss an Artboard.
-Let's say by using a reference code.
+Which is much easier when you have a reference code.

 **Giving your team a quick and easy way to reference Artboards will make your life a lot easier**, particularly as your project grows.
 We like our team right?
 Let's introduce a system which is great for them and not just ourselves.

 {{< cld src="v1550264893/hc/naming-artboards-in-sketch-invision.jpg" alt="Prefixing Artboard names with a reference short code makes discussion and organisation easier" caption="Prefixing Artboard names with a reference short code makes discussion and organisation easier" >}}

-Ok enough of the reasoning, i'm sure you get the idea by now.
+Ok enough of the reasoning, I'm sure you get the idea by now.
 Let's look take a look at the system and explain how it works.

 ## How the system works